fabianoengler/dictvars/README.md

 I'm not sure how to fix this yet.
 Open to suggestions.

-If this is a problem on a specific context, one can just swap `dictvars` for `varsnamed` and pass the variable names as strings
+If this is a problem on a specific context, one can just pass the offending variable with a explicit name, just like a regular dict:
-instead:

 ```python
 def somefunc():